pavel-a/stm32f4_libs/STM32Cube_FW_F4/Projects/STM32469I_EVAL/Examples/UART/UART_HyperTerminal_IT/readme.txt

 @par Example Description

-This example shows how to ensure UART Data buffer transmission and reception with Interrupt.
-The communication is done with the Hyperterminal PC application.
+This example describes an UART transmission (transmit/receive) between a board and an Hyperterminal PC application by using an interrupt.

 Board: STM32469I-EVAL
 Tx Pin: PA.09